tatethurston/TwirpScript/README.md

 ##### Events

 `requestReceived` is called as soon as a request enters the Twirp server at the earliest available moment.
+Called with the current `context` and the request.

 `requestRouted` is called when a request has been routed to a particular method of the Twirp server.
+Called with the current `context` and the request.

 `responsePrepared` is called when a request has been handled and a response is ready to be sent to the client.
+Called with the current `context` and the prepared response.

 `responseSent` is called when all bytes of a response (including an error response) have been written.
+Called with the current `context` and the prepared response.

 `error` is called when an error occurs while handling a request.
-In addition to `Context`, the error that occurred is passed as the second argument.
+Called with the current `context` and the error that occurred.

 ##### Example